 Restoring Individual Tables¶

-With Percona XtraBackup, you can export individual tables from any InnoDB database, and import them into Percona Server for MySQL with XtraDB or MySQL 8.0.
-(The source doesn’t have to be XtraDB or MySQL 8.0, but the destination does.)
+In server versions prior to 5.6, it is not possible to copy tables between servers by copying the files, even with innodb_file_per_table.
+However, with Percona XtraBackup, you can export individual tables from any InnoDB database, and import them into Percona Server for MySQL with XtraDB or MySQL 5.6.
+(The source doesn’t have to be XtraDB or or MySQL 5.6, but the destination does.)
 This only works on individual .ibd files, and cannot export a table that is not contained in its own .ibd file.

 Let’s see how to export and import the following table:

 CREATE TABLE export_test ( a int(11) DEFAULT NULL ) ENGINE=InnoDB DEFAULT CHARSET=latin1;

 Exporting the Table¶

 when you prepare the backup, add the extra parameter

 xtrabackup --export to the command.
 Here is an example: